 The Xfinity Store team wanted to create a world-class retail experience that was on par with other premier technology brands.
 However, their sales agents were held back by inflexible technology and hardware that resulted in long wait times and frustration for both employees and customers.
-The team also knew that introducing any new application, service model, or protocols to a national retail team would require planning, coordination, and training.

 OBSERVATION SESSIONS TO UNDERSTAND THE EMPLOYEE EXPERIENCE

 We started with observation sessions at some of Comcast’s brick and mortar Xfinity Stores to understand the day-to-day experiences of sales agents and their managers.
 Immediately, we observed bottlenecks that led to inefficient encounters.
 A fragmented suite of digital systems for customer registration, information look-up, and completing transactions left sales agents frustrated and kept them tethered to desktop computers.

 Today’s customer expects smart, seamless experiences from retailers.
 By looking at available data, we identified customers’ most frequent needs and pain points by store location and time of day.
 For most stores, that meant equipment pick-up and drop-off during the lunch and end-of-workday rush.